BryanAlexisMereles/Text-to-speach/readme.md

 A very simple controller using **OpenAI Text-to-Speech**, **Tone.js**, and **SoundTouch** to manipulate pitch

 This project lets you enter text, convert it into audio using the OpenAI TTS API, and then modify the sound using different processing engines (**Tone.js** or **SoundTouch**).
-It also includes the ability to **record and download the final audio as an MP3 using lame.js**.
+It also includes the ability to **download the final audio as an MP3 using lame.js**.

----

 ## 🚀 Features